Timi-G/amazon-Product-Listing/ReadMe.md

 - To get high-quality image url for each product, the scraper accesses each product page for products of a brand and gets the image url
 - Information of the saved product is saved to the database

-## Any assumptions or design decisions.
-- A large number of products do not have readily available sku, scraping for this info was jettisoned
-- It is assumed that this Django project will be run in a Windows environment.
-However, for Linux most of the steps are similar except changes to commands like the use of `sudo`.
-The celery documentation is helpful instructions to run Linux environments.

 ## How To Run Code and View Frontend
 To run the Django website:
 - Run command `npm run dev` in a terminal with (venv activated) to utilize _**daisyUI**_